cardano-foundation/CIPs/CIP-0118/README-nested.md

 with V3 scripts.
 Transactions that are underspecified and/or using any new features introduced here are not.

-#### New script purpose
+#### New script purposes

+The following two new script purposes are introduced :

-A new tag, `SpendOut`, is introduced.
-This new constructor, `SpendOut : TxIn → ScriptPurpose`, is required to indicate that a script is being run to validate spending an output, but it is identified by the input provided by another transaction (in the same batch) via `corInputs` (rather than via `txins`).
+1. `SpendOut : Ix → ScriptPurpose`, where the index indicates that a script is being run to validate spending a specific output in `spendOuts`.

+2. `BatchObs : ScriptHash → ScriptPurpose`, where the script has indicates the script that must be run by the top-level transaction to observe the validity of the batch.

+`ScriptsNeeded` and `getDatum` are modified accordingly to include scripts for these purposes. `collectPhaseTwoScriptInputs` also requires an additional parameter for constructing `TxInfo` to either contain lists of `TxInfo` for sub-transactions or not.

 #### TxInfo

-The `TxInfo` shown to a Plutus script is replaced with `List TxInfo` where the first element is the `TxInfo` of the transaction `tx` whose scripts are being run, and the subsequent elements in the list are `TxInfo` records for the transactions `tx` scripts are allowed to inspect, i.e. those in its `requiredTxBodies`.
+The `TxInfo` shown to a PlutusV4 script has an added field :

+- `otherInfos : List TxInfo`, which is populated with the `TxInfo` data for all sub-transactions in the batch whenever (1) the transaction for which info is being constructed is top-level, and (2) the script purpose for which this info is constructed is `BatchObs`

 ### Ledger Transition Changes